evanwiebemusic/evanwiebemusic/README.md

 # Hi, I'm Evan

-I'm passionate about voice, audio, and audio storytelling.
-Currently exploring the intersection of voice technology and human expression.

 ## What I'm interested in
 - Audio experiences that sound beautiful
 - Ethical approaches to AI